pulumi/pulumi/docs/mupack.md

 Each package contains a definitions map containing all modules, types, variables, and functions:

-    declarations:
+    definitions:

 This map is laid out in a hierarchical manner, so that any types belonging to a module are nested underneath it, etc., making the name resolution process straightforward.
 It contains both internal and exported members.

 ### Modules

-Because each package has an implicit top-level module, the `declarations:` element itself is actually a module specification.
+Because each package has an implicit top-level module, the `definitions:` element itself is actually a module specification.
 Every module specification may contain up to the four kinds of members underneath it listed earlier:

-    declarations:
+    definitions:
+        modules:
+            # submodules, keyed by name
+        variables:
+            # variables, keyed by name
         functions:
             # functions, keyed by name
-        modules:
-            # submodules, keyed by name
         types:
             # types, keyed by name
-        variables:
-            # variables, keyed by name

 Each of these elements may be made accessible outside of the package by attaching the `export: true` attribute: